arkdatastudios/HANDSONKEYS/content/post/data-days-aws-gen-ai/index.md

 ---
-title: Data Days - Gen AI with AWS
+title: Data Days - A Day With Me
-description: Experience the power of generative AI with AWS
+description: Experience the power of Generative AI with AWS.
 date: 2024-11-26 00:00:00+0000
 tags:
     - AWS